Argentina–Spain relations

-Argentina–Spain relations are the bilateral relationship between the Argentine Republic and the Kingdom of Spain.
-Since a great portion of the immigrants to Argentina before the mid-19th century were of Spanish descent, and a significant part of the late-19th century/early-20th century immigrants to Argentina were Spaniards, the large majority of Argentines are at least partly of Spanish ancestry.
+Argentina–Spain relations are the bilateral relations between the Argentine Republic and the Kingdom of Spain.
+Since a great portion of the immigrants to Argentina before the mid-19th century were of Spanish descent, the large majority of Argentines are at least partly of Spanish ancestry.
+Also, a significant part of the late-19th century/early-20th century immigrants to Argentina were Spaniards.
 Both nations are members of the Organization of Ibero-American States and the United Nations.

 History

 Spanish colonization

 In 1516, the first Spanish expedition to visit what is now Argentina was led by the explorer Juan Díaz de Solís.
 In 1536, the first Spanish settlement was created in the Río de la Plata basin.
-Since then, Argentina was formally incorporated into the Viceroyalty of Peru governed from Lima under the Spanish crown.
 In 1776, the Viceroyalty of the Río de la Plata was created with the head of government placed in Buenos Aires.

 Independence

-In May 1810, the May Revolution where Argentina declared its independence from Spain.
-For the next eight years, Argentina, led by José de San Martín, fought Spanish troops for independence.
-In 1824, Argentina obtained its independence.
-In 1863, a Treaty of Peace and Amity was signed and thus established diplomatic relations between the two nations.
+Spain recognized an independent Argentina in 1863, with the signing of the Treaty of Peace and Amity, thus establishing diplomatic relations between the two nations.

 Post independence

 Since obtaining independence from Spain, diplomatic relations between the two nations have been stable.
-During the Spanish civil war, Argentina remained neutral and gave asylum to any Spanish citizen requesting it without regards to whether they were Republicans or Nationalists.
+During the Spanish Civil War, Argentina remained neutral and gave asylum to any Spanish citizen requesting it without regards to whether they were Republicans or Nationalists.
 At the end of the war, Argentina maintained diplomatic relations with the government of General Francisco Franco.
 Maintaining diplomatic relations allowed for the first lady of Argentina Eva Perón to visit Spain in 1947 and donate five million tons of food to the Spanish people.

 After the death of General Franco in Spain in 1975, Argentina entered a period of military dictatorship between 1976 and 1983.
 In 1982, Argentina invaded the Falkland Islands.
 Spain recognised and supported the claims of Argentine territorial rights over the islands.
 In 2012, British documents were made declassified and stated that Prime Minister Margaret Thatcher feared that during the Falkland war, Spain would join Argentina by invading Gibraltar.
 However, as of December 31, 2020, Spain and the United Kingdom reached an agreement on the Gibraltar dispute with their Spanish environment.

 A dispute arose in 2012, when Argentina sought to nationalize the energy company YPF, owned by the Spanish multinational company Repsol.
 Spain warned against such a move stating that it would harm bilateral relations if such a move were to happen.
 On 16 April, Argentina's President Cristina Fernández de Kirchner announced the nationalization of YPF, to which Spain warned of a "clear and decisive" response.
 The Argentine government agreed a $5 billion settlement with Repsol over YPF.